Application Modernization on AWS Cloud – a Comprehensive Guide

 - surveying the functional requirements for running and managing the target infrastructure;

 - executing the solution that satisfies the agility, resiliency, availability, and adaptability needs with cloud-based procedures and the most progressive approaches.
-A modernized app is supposed to be designed:
+A modernized app is supposed to be designed:- as lightweight containers;

 – as loosely coupled microservices;